block-wallet/extension/docs/convention.md

 ## Commit messages

 Semantic Git commits start with a semantic tag and use an imperative voice.
-Git commit messages should be prefixed with one the following tags:
+Git commit messages should be prefixed with one of the following tags:

 ```
 feat: implement new features for endusers